reminyborg/jekyll-now/_posts/2016-8-24-chooandlibs.md

   // this is the function that will be called with chart(state) return function (state) {
-    // we set and update values by calling functions on the d3 lib rect.transition().duration(750).attr('width', state.value)
+    // we set and update values by calling d3 methods rect.transition().duration(750).attr('width', state.value)

     // always return the same element